zmitchell/tinkering.xyz/content/optimization-story.md

 ## Matching outputs
 It's at this point that I must make a confession.
 I haven't been eating my vegetables.
 Well, I have, like I said I'm a vegetarian.
 What I really mean is that I didn't have a test suite for either `fmo_analysis` or `ham2spec`.
 I know, blasphemy.

 I'm the last person you need to convince about writing tests.
 I've [given talks](https://www.youtube.com/watch?v=RdpHONoFsSs&list=PLgC1L0fKd7UkVwjVlOySfMnn80Qs5TOLb&index=9) about esoteric testing techniques.
-I've also [written about](https://tinkering.xyz/polsim/#testing) the need for better testing in scientific software.
+I've also [written about](https://tinkering.xyz/polsim/#testing) the need for better testing in scientific software and [property-based testing specifically](https://tinkering.xyz/property-based-testing-with-proptest).
 So, how did we get here?
 - Burnout.
 Graduate school is hard.
 Doing anything that doesn't directly move you towards graduation has a high activation energy.
 - I'm the only person on the planet using this software, so I'll just run into all the bugs myself and fix them.
 Right?
 - This started as a small CLI that I threw together and it quickly grew beyond that scope.